 The County continues to explore the feasibility and process for integrating the elements of the training plan into the County's electronic Learning Management System (LMS) to improve efficiency of notification, tracking, and training attendance documentation.
-Pursuing enhanced functionality aims were paused in 2020 as the County had to reassess its financial standing before moving forward again with the deployment of the Countywide Enterprise Resource Planning (ERP) system which was expected to include enhancements in LMS functionality.
-In
+Opportunities for integration may reveal themselves once the deployment of the Countywide Enterprise Resource Planning (ERP) system comes online.